Life in Copenhagen

 Once you arrive in Denmark, it is compulsory for all members of your family to register with the "Folkeregisteret".
 Once you have registered, each person will receive a Central Person Register (CPR) Number.
 This identity number consists of your birth date and four other digits and is required for everything in Denmark - your bank, library, school enrolment, taxes, the purchase of a mobile telephone, all health related bodies such as doctor, dentist, hospital and anything that requires some form of ID.
 Please note: there are different procedures for diplomatic relocations.

 If you are coming from a non EU country, you will have to pass both a theoretical as well as a practical driving test - this is expensive.
-EU citizens can use their home country licence.
+EU citizens can use their home country license.

 One exception: if your drivers license was issued in the United States, you can exchange it without taking a driving test.
-See this article from The Local for more information!

 Both used and new cars are very expensive to buy in Denmark as is re-registering any vehicle you bring with you (it is compulsory to re-register non Danish vehicles).